Blog Archive Hero

 • placing cold compresses in her bra to relieve pain and swelling

 Bereaved mothers seeking to suppress their milk production should continue to eat regularly and stay hydrated.
-Dehydration and calorie restriction are not effective ways to suppress milk, and they will negatively impact her health.
+Dehydration and calorie restriction are ineffective ways to suppress milk, and they will negatively impact her health.
 Binding breasts is not recommended as it can lead to clogged milk ducts and infection.
 If a woman experiences engorgement- painful and overfull breasts- or painful changes in her breasts like lumps, soreness, red patches, or hot spots, she should contact her doctor to check for infection.
-Quick on-set flu-like symptoms can indicate mastitis, an infection of the breast tissue, and the lactating mother should contact her doctor right away.
+Quick on-set flu-like symptoms can indicate mastitis, an infection of the breast tissue, and the lactating mother should contact her doctor immediately.

 A woman should contact her doctor, midwife, or a lactation consultant if she is experiencing discomfort or finds the process of naturally suppressing lactation to be too long in duration.